Engaging the culture, changing the world ®

 The results are exciting.
 Consistently 90% or more of SPU’s applicants are accepted to graduate health programs.
-Seattle Pacific has had five Fulbright Scholars in the past five years, and the University currently has 23 National Merit Scholars enrolled.
+Seattle Pacific has had seven Fulbright Scholars in the past six years, and the University currently has 18 National Merit Scholars enrolled.

 Informed by faith

 Seattle Pacific’s clear Christian commitment brings depth to the classroom and links the growth of academic competence with the formation of personal character.
-Ultimately, the University aims to help students graduate with a deep, thoughtful faith—and the desire for Christian leadership and service.
-Seattle Pacific students spend thousands of hours assisting people in need throughout the city and around the world.
+The University aims to help students graduate with a deep, thoughtful faith—and the desire for Christian leadership and service.
+Seattle Pacific students spend thousands of hours serving and empowering people throughout the city and around the world.

 Urban options and natural wonders

-Seattle Pacific University uses the city of Seattle as a multifaceted classroom.
-Hundreds of valuable internships each year provide priceless real-world experience.
-SPU students work in such diverse places as Microsoft, Boeing, KING-TV, the Seattle Opera, Amazon.com, and the Seattle Mariners.
+Seattle Pacific uses the city of Seattle as a multifaceted classroom.
+Hundreds of internships each year provide priceless real-world experience.
+SPU students work in such diverse places as Microsoft, Boeing, KING-TV, the Seattle Opera, Amazon, and the Seattle Seahawks.
 From art museums to airplane production plants, you’ll find learning experiences in every neighborhood.
-And because of its natural assets, the Pacific Northwest region offers unparalleled recreational opportunities, including hiking, skiing, boating, and scuba diving.
+And the Pacific Northwest region offers unparalleled recreational opportunities, including hiking, skiing, boating, and scuba diving.

 Financing your education

 The tuition you pay at SPU is a prime investment in your future.
 It goes directly into the quality of your educational experience, supporting the academic program, the faculty, and the latest in learning technology.
-In addition, SPU will help provide more than $100 million in scholarships and financial aid to help qualified students attend the University in 2015–2016.
+Seattle Pacific will help provide more than $110 million in scholarships and financial aid to help qualified students attend the University in 2016–2017.

 Get the inside scoop

-SPU’s magazine, etc, is more than a name—it’s SPU’s vision: to engage the culture and change the world.
+SPU’s online story hub, etc, is more than a name—it’s SPU’s vision: to engage the culture and change the world.
 Serving as a bridge between the SPU community and high school and college students, etc tells the stories that make us uniquely SPU.
 Read it online at spu.edu/etc.

 You’re invited to visit

 SPU offers visit events during the year.
 We can also schedule an individual visit for you.
-Visits include a campus tour, housing, meals, and (with two-weeks’ advanced notice) transportation to and from the airport.
+Visits include a campus tour, a counselor appointment, and meals when the dining hall is open.
 Go to spu.edu/visit now to schedule your visit.
 Come see what sets Seattle Pacific apart.